A Brief Defense of the Resurrection

 Second, if the tomb wasn’t empty it would have been impossible for the Christian movement, which is founded on the resurrection, to get started in Jerusalem.
 Perhaps if the disciples would have moved somewhere else then it would have been possible but not in Jerusalem.
 People there had certainly seen Jesus teach, die a horrible death, or at least heard rumors about Jesus.
 Jews and Gentiles alike had reasons for hostility against the radical upstart movement.
 People didn’t understand Christian teaching and as Jesus predicted it brought division.
 So if people in Jerusalem could have produced Jesus’ body to shut up the movement before it got off the ground they would have.
 But they didn’t, because they couldn’t.
 If the tomb was not empty then there could be no Christian movement; especially in Jerusalem.
 Paul and the Gospel writers all identify and give names of multiple people that were said to be eyewitnesses of the resurrection.
 If people wanted to they could question them and determine the validly of their claims.
 So Craig shows that “the controlling presence of living witnesses would prevent significant accrual of legend.”

 Again, and thirdly, the fact that the Gospels tell us that women discovered the empty tomb argues for its validity.
-This, once again, is because if the Gospel accounts had been made up, they would not been made up to include woman being the witnesses to the empty tomb.
+This, once again, is because if the Gospel accounts had been made up, they would not have been made up to include women being the witnesses to the empty tomb.
 Something else to consider looking at is the Shroud of Turin.

 The New Testament lists twelve separate appearances over a forty-day period: